ONTARIO MUNICIPAL BOARD (ENVIRONMENT AND LAND TRIBUNALS ONTARIO)

 Prior to joining the Ontario Municipal Board, Blair Taylor was a Senior Partner with the law firm of O'Connor, MacLeod Hanna LPP.
 He practiced in the municipal and development field representing both the public and private sectors.
 He is a former Assistant Director with Ombudsman Ontario.
 Mr. Taylor is also a former Director of both the Oakville Hospital Foundation and the Community Foundation of Oakville.
 He holds a Bachelors degree in Environmental Studies from the University of Waterloo, a Bachelor of Laws degree from the University of Western Ontario and a Master of Laws degree from York University.

-Helen Jackson is a Senior Hydrogeologist at Coffey Geotechnics.
-Prior to this, she was a Senior Hydrogeologist and a member of the Assessment, Risk, Remediation Consulting Group at SNC-LAVALIN Inc. Ms. Jackson has a BSc in Biology from Queen's University and a BSc in Geology from the University of Alberta.
-She is a member of the Association of Professional Geoscientists of Ontario and the Association of Professional Engineers, Geologists and Geophysicists of Alberta.
+Prior to her appointment to the Ontario Municipal Board in 2011, Helen Jackson practiced as a Geologist and a Hydrogeologist in the private sector.
+Her work included technical and management roles on a wide range of multidisciplinary projects for the natural resources sector, waste management and infrastructure projects.
+She was a member of the Assessment, Risk, Remediation and Environmental Consulting Group at SNC-Lavalin Inc. for many years.
+Ms. Jackson has a Bachelor of Science degree in Biology from Queen's University and a Bachelor of Science degree in Geology from the University of Alberta and is a member of the Association of Professional Geoscientists of Ontario and the Association of Professional Engineers, Geologists and Geophysicists of Alberta (resigned as a member in good standing).

 LEE, SHING KAN WILSON